 Most Hui are Sunni Muslim, but they are among the least radical Muslims in the world.
 Malay Muslims are often disgusted with the Hui for their lack of depth as Muslims.
 Purdah (covering of the woman's entire body and head) has never existed among the Hui.

-The Jesus film, Christian radio broadcasts, and the Scriptures are available to the Hui in their language; however, currently there are no known Christians among them.
+The Jesus film, Christian radio broadcasts, and the Scriptures are available to the Hui in their language.

 Constitutional guarantees of religious freedom are under attack in Malaysia.
 It is illegal to convert Muslims, but Muslims may proselytize whomever they choose.
 Therefore, the Hui are hesitant to convert to Christianity, for fear of persecution.